cameronmathis/COMP4300/Project2/Submittables/cameron_mathis_project2/README.md

 COMP 4300
 =====================
-Cameron Mathis
+Cameron Mathis - clm0081 </br>
-Project 2
+Project 2 </br>
-10/04/20
+10/20/20 </br>

 Overview:
 -------------

-We have upgraded out single register accumulator to a functioning MIPS machine.
+I upgraded out single register accumulator to a functioning MIPS machine.
 Not all instructions of the MIPS ISA are implemented in this machine, but 12 are.
 The code this machine runs can be found in gprCode.txt.

 The written code evaluates if an entered word is a palindrome.
 For this program spaces are seen as an ending character.
 For example:

-	Please enter a word: palindrome
+> Please enter a word: palindrome </br>
-	The string is not a palindrome.
+> The string is not a palindrome.

-OR
+or

-	Please enter a word: theeht
+> Please enter a word: theeht </br>
-	The string is a palindrome.
+> The string is a palindrome.

 To run the machine, look below!

-Happy simulating

-War Eagle.

 Simple MIPS Machine